-Julius Malema, controversial leader of the ruling African National Congress party's youth league, says he will appeal after being suspended from the ANC for five years.
+JOHANNESBURG, South Africa — Julius Malema, controversial leader of the African National Congress (ANC) youth league, says he will appeal his five-year suspension from South Africa's ruling party.

 Malema, 31, was found guilty Thursday of "sowing divisions" and “bringing the ANC into disrepute" by insulting President Jacob Zuma and calling for Botswana's democratically elected president to be overthrown.

 Malema said he will appeal his suspension.
 But if the appeal fails, he must leave his position as ANCYL president, a disciplinary committee said in a ruling delivered at the party's Luthuli House headquarters in Johannesburg.
 Malema remains on full pay pending the outcome of the appeal.